• Skip to main content

 The Deep Pete Wreck

 The Deep Pete wreck is in my opinion the most photogenic of the WWII aircraft wrecks in the Kavieng area.
 It is also very much my personal favorite!
 The plane itself is a Mitsubishi F1M float-plane, which saw fairly extensive service with the Japanese Imperial Navy during WWII.
-The F1M was designed and built to …
+The F1M was designed …

 Albatross Passage